MetaMakersCooperative/m2c-web-ui-prod/_includes/mediakit.md

+## Events

+### Tuesday Open House

+Join us at the [makerspace](https://goo.gl/maps/C1DEyxi6UdCPUZfK8) any Tuesday for our open house event from 7:00 pm to 9:00 pm.
+Please let us know if you are dropping in.

 ## Sign up

 Fill out our [membership form](https://metamakers.org/assets/membership_form.pdf) and send the form and a headshot photo of yourself to [membership@metamakers.org](mailto:membership@metamakers.org).